 Made with lavender extract from the Beuron monastery garden in the Swabian Alb.
-Lavender has a calming effect on the skin; the cream nourishes and cares with a formula of various plant oils.
+Lavender has a calming effect on the skin; the cream cares and nourishes with a formula of various plant oils.

-The Beuron monastery garden contains large cultures of lavender, calendula, chamomile and comfrey.
+In the Beuroner monastery garden you will find large cultures of lavender, marigold, chamomile and comfrey.
 The plants are used to produce highly concentrated extracts, which are obtained in the monastery nursery.
-The formula of the creams has recently been revised so that they are now based on almond oil, shea butter and glycerin.
-Mineral oils are not included, nor are they free of fragrances or dyes.
-As before, these skin creams are relatively fat-oriented, but they are now absorbed into the skin a little easier.
+The recipe of the creams has recently been revised, so they are now made on the basis of almond oil, shea butter and glycerin.
+Mineral oils are not included; the creams are also free of fragrances or dyes.
+These skin creams are still relatively fatty, however, the skin absorbs them easily now.

 Good Things from Monasteries